- German Shepherd Grooming

 Unlike the regular shedding session where only a few hairs come out, during the blowing period you may end up with large clumps of loose hair.

-Best Dog Brushes for German Shepherds Coats in Feb, 2020
+What are The Best Dog Brushes for German Shepherds in 2020?

 To be honest, in terms of quality, there is not much difference between one brush to the next.
 If you buy from Amazon, you’ll be just fine buying brushes rated with four or five stars.

 The following are top brushes that are commonly used by professional dog groomers.

-Hertzko bristle brush is our choice for the best bristle brush for German shepherd dogs.
-You can use it to brush the outer coat of short-haired German Shepherds.
-It does a great job to remove loose hairs and prevents matting.
+Hertzko brush is our choice for the best bristle brush for German shepherd dogs.
+You can use it to brush the outer coat of short-haired German Shepherd dogs.
+And it does a great job to remove loose hair and prevents matting.

 What makes this brush ideal for short-haired German Shepherd dogs is the bristles that are softer than the other brushes that I had tried.
-The bristles are so soft and gentle; you will have a piece of mind brushing your dog without getting worried the bristles will scratch their skin.
+The bristles are so soft and gentle; you will have a piece of mind brushing your German shepherd without getting worried the bristles will scratch their skin.